Plataforma de banca moderna FIS

-Many community bankers still look at direct banks with a degree of scepticism and, in some cases, outright fear.
+Many bankers still look at direct banks with a degree of scepticism and, in some cases, outright fear.
 After all, they have always grown deposits through one-time promotions or new product offers that create core funding upticks to fuel lending needs.
-Those strategies don’t always apply anymore – as confirmed by recent articles in American Banker that describe the increasing threat of global-sized financial institutions taking a greater share of customers’ deposits.
-When it comes to gathering deposits, the big banks keep getting bigger and small banks keep shrinking.
+Those strategies don’t always apply anymore – as younger consumers are leaning toward direct or digital banks as their main provider of depository services.
+A recent article in The Financial Brand describes the increasing appeal of digital only financial institutions with Gen Z, Gen X and millennial consumers.

-Non-traditional threats dictate that bankers at smaller institutions take a different approach to growing core deposits.
+Non-traditional options dictate that bankers at smaller institutions take a different approach to growing core deposits.
 Of course, banks have been acquiring each other for years, and if a CEO wants to hang a “For Sale” sign, that’s always an option.
-A different strategy involves a “fight fire with fire” approach.
+A different strategy involves a “fight-fire-with-fire” approach.
 This entails taking on the large banks with a direct bank offering that levels the deposit-gathering playing field.

-In a recent article in the ABA Banking Journal, Rob Lee, EVP of digital and banking solutions at FIS, states “Starting a digital bank is far more than simply standing up a new technology solution.
+In an article in the ABA Banking Journal, Rob Lee, EVP of digital and banking solutions at FIS, states “Starting a digital bank is far more than simply standing up a new technology solution.
 In fact, technology is often ‘the least complex and probably the least expensive’ part of the process.
 Instead, it’s about answering the strategic questions first.
-It’s things like: How do you position a separate brand?
+It’s things like: how do you position a separate brand?
 Will [your] customers expect to drive into the branch if they have a question?
-How do you market?
-What is the investment required?”
+How do you market – what is the investment required?”

 As community bankers explore the direct bank option, they must invest their time on marketing strategies and planning, while taking advantage of a technology solution that runs on a different platform than their existing core processing solution.
 They need an on-demand core solution with turnkey software options enabling the rapid deployment and launch of direct banking on a lightweight, flexible platform.